suzanamelo-m/suzanamelo/content/posts/turning-48/index.md

 ❤️ I look back at my journey, read my recommendations, revisit the impact I’ve made in my past roles, and remind myself: A few years ago, I knew nothing about technology.
 Look how far I’ve come.

-It reinforces to me how many fantastic things I can accomplish. 🤩
+It reinforces to me how many fantastic things I can accomplish. 🤩<br>

-And if I can do it, so can you. 💪🏻
+And if I can do it, so can you. 💪🏻<br>
 Let’s see what I have to say on my 49s! 🚀

+> Note: This article was also published on [LinkedIn](https://www.linkedin.com/pulse/turning-48-fairytale-worth-every-step-my-path-tech-beyond-melo-q8gxc/)